4 Advanced Ways To Play Guitar String Bends For Lead Guitar

 Play a note you plan to bend up to as a regular (unbent) note.
 Then bend the guitar string from a note below.
 For example: let's say you have to bend a string in a guitar lick from fret 8 to fret 10.
 Play the 10th fret first (as an unbent note).
 This is the target note of your guitar string bend.

-Now, bend the guitar string from fret 8.
-Stop when you hear the bend is in tune.
+Now, bend the string from fret 8.
+Stop when you hear the string bend is in tune.

-Bonus lead guitar playing tip: there is a name for this technique.
+Bonus tip: There is a name for this technique.
 It's called a re-articulation guitar string bend (where you play a note and then bend the guitar string right into that same note).

-Use these re-articulation bends in more of your string bending guitar licks.
+Use these re-articulation string bends in more of your string bending guitar licks.
 They sound great!

 Question: "Tom Hess, what if I have still have trouble doing guitar string bends in tune?"